Home » The Philippines » How to sell property in the Philippines: A comprehensive 7-step guide

 Is there a law against selling property you don’t own in the Philippines?

-Absolutely, the Philippines has strict laws against selling property not legally yours.
+The Philippines has strict laws against selling property that is not legally yours.
 Such fraudulent activities can lead to serious legal charges, including fraud or estafa, as these acts are criminal offenses under the country’s penal code.
 Proper documentation proving legitimate ownership is mandatory before initiating any sale.

-How to sell the rights of land ownership in the Philippines?
+How do I sell the rights of land ownership in the Philippines?

-How to sell a lot in the Philippines?
+How do I sell a lot in the Philippines?

 Selling a lot in the Philippines requires securing the official land title, recent tax declarations, and potentially enlisting a real estate broker’s help.
 The broker can assist in evaluating the property’s market value, facilitating viewings, and reaching potential buyers.
 The sale process concludes with drafting a Deed of Absolute Sale, settling all pertinent taxes and fees, and officially transferring the property title to the new owner.